 Healthy Forests & Wildlife

 Vermont’s forested landscape is central to our state’s identity and economy.
-Forest-based manufacturing, recreation, and tourism employ approximately 13,000 Vermonters and contribute about $1.5 billion in revenue to the state very year.
+Forest-based manufacturing, recreation, and tourism employ approximately 13,000 Vermonters and contribute about $1.5 billion in revenue to the state every year.
 From forest jobs in the woods, to recreational opportunities for hunters, birdwatchers, hikers and anglers, to helping filter and clean our waters, and providing a home for iconic wildlife – healthy forests are an essential asset for Vermont.

 Unfortunately, recent studies commissioned by the Legislature show our forests are being fragmented, which reduces their overall health and habitat quality, resulting in reduced biodiversity, more invasive species, reduced water quality, reduced recreational and hunting access, and smaller tracts that can’t support a working forest economy.
 In response, the Vermont Legislature passed Act 171 in 2016 to put in place a proactive process to maintain healthy, intact tracts of forest for current and future generations to enjoy, and which better support working forests.